rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

 | RPAS technical log | **7 years** from the date of the entry | s10.07 |
 | Remote pilot log | **7 years** from the date of the entry | s10.06 |

 > **Practical tip:** The safest approach is to keep everything for **7 years from creation or last use**, whichever is later.
-When in doubt, don't delete — storage is cheap.
+When in doubt, don't delete.

-## What Happens If You Don't Comply?

-Failure to keep adequate records can result in:

-- **CASA audit findings** — which can trigger corrective action requirements
-- **Conditions placed on your ReOC** — restricting your operations until issues are resolved
-- **Suspension or cancellation of your ReOC** — in serious or repeated cases
-- **Personal liability for the CRP** — the CRP can be held individually responsible for record-keeping failures

-Record keeping may seem like paperwork, but it's one of the first things CASA looks at during any audit or investigation.
-It's also one of the easiest things to get right with a simple, consistent system.
+---

 ## The Big Picture: How Records Fit Together